SoulInfernoDE/translate-heroes-of-newerth-to-german/README.md

 updated 'Deutsch.honmod' file which can be updated through the Mod Manager.

 You can also edit the files directly on github and create a commit/pull request.
-Do NOT remove any spaces between the variable/command fields at the left side and the translated text fields
+Do NOT remove any spaces between the variable/command fields at the left side and the translated text fields.

+On Github:
+- Goto the game/stringtable folder
+- Click any file that ends with _de.str
+- Press the edit button (Stift/pencil)
+- Translate the english entrys and save/commit/pull/merge
+- If its not possible to save then do a FORK first which copies everything to your own github account
+- then edit the files, save and create a commit/pull request to my branch